 Improving health and

-wellbeing for people in South East England Communication channels are being opened across the generations through the exciting SongTrees' branch, 'Sound Bites' – an innovative arts and health programme designed by The Music Mind Spirit Trust.
+wellbeing for people in South East England Communication channels were opened across the generations through the exciting SongTrees' branch, 'Sound Bites' – an innovative arts and health programme designed by The Music Mind Spirit Trust.

-THE MMST IS PLEASED TO ANNOUNCE THAT SongTrees'SOUND BITES HAS RECENTLY BEEN SELECTED AS A:
+THE MMST IS PLEASED TO ANNOUNCE THAT SongTrees'SOUND BITES WAS SELECTED AS A:

 >> Mental Health and Wellbeing Award Finalist for the Best of Health 2010 South East Regional Health and Social Care Awards, UK's flagship awards endorsed by the Department of Health.